London EV Company new production facility, Coventry

 - £325m value

-Turner & Townsend was appointed as both principal contractor and principal designer for the fit out works.
+We were appointed as both principal contractor and principal designer for the fit-out works.
 The key challenges were:

 - An ambitious programme of 12 months duration using multiple engineering and technology contractors.